hortenssiaa/playInThePlayground/NRCOnboarding/README.md

 ## #7.
 NRC (nike running club) Onboarding App
 ### What's For?
 - You can see the view slide through UIScrollViewDelegate.
-- Also, you can see the page bar changes when the photo slides through pagecontrol.
+- Also, you can see the page bar changes when the view slides through pagecontrol.

 ### Framwwork
 - UIKit